Ask Question

 When tests may be scheduled:

-Depends on the type of lymphoma, patient and physician preferences, and the clinical circumstances.
-(Intervals for some tests may range from a few months to years.)
+The schedule of tests depends on the type of lymphoma, the patient and physician preferences, and the clinical circumstances.
+The intervals for some tests may range from a few months to years.

 Clinical Circumstances: